What is Discovery?

 Towards the end of discovery, different parties typically file various motions depending on the information they obtained their litigation goals.
 One of the most common motions is a motion for summary judgment.
 Either party may file a summary judgment motion.
 These motions may resolve the case entirely, narrow down the issues, or resolve some but not all of the claims.

 If all or some of a case survives summary judgment (i.e. the judge does not throw out the whole case), then parties begin filing motions in preparation of trial.
-These motions hash out details like who may testify as an expert witness and how issues and evidence may be presented to the jury.
+These motions hash out details like who may testify as an and how issues and evidence may be presented to the jury.

 The pre-trial phase is one of the most common stages for settlement negotiations.